-The Cambridge Math Circle was established in 2018 to give elementary and middle school students in Cambridge and surrounding towns a chance to experience deep, fascinating math and meet others who like solving puzzles and stretching their minds.
+The Cambridge Math Circle was established in 2018 by math and physics PhD's with a combined 40 years of teaching experience at K-12, undergraduate and graduate levels, to give elementary and middle school students in Cambridge and surrounding towns a chance to experience deep, fascinating math and meet others who like solving puzzles and stretching their minds.

 CMC aims to serve all students, with a special focus on those who are traditionally underrepresented in STEM fields.

 As of March 2020, our instruction is exclusively online.
 We are offering FREE trial classes for a limited-time only.
 Spots fill up fast.
 Please complete this form to pre-register for a free trial class.
 Final registration will be confirmed via email, if space is available.

 Currently, we offer two types of classes:

 - Math circles: these are enrichment math classes that focus on developing logic, having fun with math, and experiencing it in a way grown-up mathematicians do.
 There are classes for students in grades 1-2 and 3-5 and are taught by Harvard and MIT students and alums.
 Price: $75 for a three-week session.
 Financial aid is available.

 - School math with Beast Academy: we are offering classes to deepen your child's understanding of school math topics.
 Every enrolled student will have full access to Beast Academy online.
 In class, expert teachers will explain the more challenging concepts, answer questions, and make sure every child is making progress.
 Price: $150 for a 3-week session.
 Financial aid is available.

 Fill out the form to pre-register for a FREE trial class.